 Born on May 30th 1830, William Wade was a son of builder Benjamin and Mary (nee Haseldine) of Bath Street and traded in Bath Street as a grocer for over 40 years.
 (With his twin brother John, they were the youngest children of the family).

 William was also an overseer, Guardian of the Poor and churchwarden for the Rev. James Horsburgh.
 Once when visiting the Rev. on church business he found James in the garden using some wood.
 Upon asking the vicar what he was doing the latter replied “I am making a gallows upon which to hang all Liberal Churchwardens !”

-At the beginning of November 1893 William resigned his seat on the aldermanic bench of the Council, and shortly after, on November 5th, William died, aged 63, while visiting his late wife’s relatives at Mareham-le-Fen in Lincolnshire.
+At the beginning of November 1893 William resigned his seat on the aldermanic bench of the Council, and shortly after, on November 5th, William died, aged 63, while visiting the Chapman relatives at Mareham-le-Fen in Lincolnshire.
 For the previous five months he had enjoyed parenthood when Louisa Ann gave birth to their daughter Dorothy Evelyn Wade.
 For three or four years previous he had suffered a series of ‘paralytic attacks’ which had curtailed his active participation in local public affairs.

 William Wade as Mayor of Ilkeston 1888-1889. (courtesy of Ilkeston Reference Library).